 Why shop for fair trade sweaters?

 Unfortunately, a lot of winter sweaters are made using synthetic materials that can shed microplastics when they are washed.
 Not only that, but most of these synthetics end up in landfills.
 We've doubled the volume of clothing we toss each year, from 7 million tons to 14 million tons in the last 20 years alone.
 According to the EPA, in 2018, 17 million tons of textiles waste ended up in the garage further polluting our landfills.
-Buying fair trade and eco-friendly sweaters made from natural materials can help to reduce the amount of synthetic fibers that end up in landfills.
+Buying fair trade and eco-friendly sweaters made from natural materials can help to reduce the number of synthetic fibers that end up in landfills.

 Like anything with ethical and sustainable fashion, it's important to know #whomadeyourclothes and what kinds of sustainable materials are used.
-As with all of the fashion guides on The Eco Hub, we take three key things into account: fabrics & materials, ethical sourcing and corporate responsibility.
+As with all of the fashion guides on The Eco Hub, we take three key things into account: fabrics & materials, ethical sourcing, and corporate responsibility.
 Let's take a closer look at each.

 In the case of sweaters, it's really important to look for ethical wool to ensure the animals are treated humanely.
 The wool industry has a really bad track record, so supporting companies that use Merino Wool sourced from New Zealand and certified by the Animal Welfare Act, which protects animals from the practice of mulesing, is your best bet.

-Other certifications to look for on the label include Responsible Wool Standard, ZQ, bluesign®, OEKO-Tex 100, Global Organic Textile Standard (GOTS), Recycled Content Standard (RCS) and Global Recycle Standard (GRS).
+Other certifications to look for on the label include Responsible Wool Standard, ZQ, bluesign®, OEKO-Tex 100, Global Organic Textile Standard (GOTS), Recycled Content Standard (RCS), and Global Recycle Standard (GRS).

 Some textiles take forever to decompose.
-That's why choosing natural materials like organic cotton, linen, hemp, cashmere and wool are so important.
+That's why choosing natural materials like organic cotton, linen, hemp, cashmere, and wool are so important.
 Natural fabrics are biodegradable and can be composted at the end of their life.
 Fabrics like Lyocell or Modal are known as semi-synthetic and are good options too.

 Look for certifications like Fair trade, B-Corp, WRAP, and BSCI.
-Keep in mind smaller brands might not have the money to get these type of certifications as it can take a lot of time and money.
+Keep in mind smaller brands might not have the money to get these types of certifications as it can take a lot of time and money.
 The important thing is to look for transparency from brands to help reduce the risk of greenwashing.

 Here we consider what else a given brand is doing in terms of social and environmental responsibility.
 This includes practices like plastic-free packaging, social and environmental initiatives like carbon neutrality, and/or certifications like B-Corp.

-Top picks for ethical and fair trade sweaters in Canada
+Top picks for ethical and fair trade sweaters